KunLinTsai24/Human-Capital-Demographics-Data-Visualization/README.md

-# Human Capital Demographics Data Visualization
+# Patient Emergency Room Visit Report Dashboard

 ## Summary
-* In the Human Capital Demographics Data Visualization project, I aimed to identify workforce management issues and enhance employee retention and satisfaction by delving into demographic aspects and turnover rates.
-I constructed a data pipeline using SQL for precise data extraction and cleaning, ensuring data integrity with advanced querying techniques.
-This process increased data accuracy by 8%.
-The cleaned datasets, containing crucial employee information, were exported as CSV files and imported into Tableau.
-I then created 12 distinct charts, including demographic breakdowns and turnover trends, which revealed a 4% higher termination rate in the auditing department, prompting targeted retention initiatives.
+* In the Patient Emergency Room Visit Report Dashboard project, I focused on improving data integrity and uncovering key insights into patient satisfaction and visit metrics.
+I engineered an ETL pipeline using Azure Data Factory and T-SQL to automate the data preparation of 10K patient records, which enhanced data accuracy by 8%.
+The processed data was utilized to create an interactive Power BI dashboard using DAX, which revealed a 20% lower satisfaction rate among Native American patients aged 30-40, leading to targeted improvement initiatives.

 ## Situation
-* In the Human Capital Demographics Data Visualization project, I aimed to identify workforce management issues and improve employee retention and satisfaction through deep insights into demographic aspects and turnover rates.
+* In the Patient Emergency Room Visit Report Dashboard project, I aimed to enhance data integrity and provide insights into patient satisfaction and visit metrics to improve service quality.

 ## Task
-* My responsibility was to construct a data pipeline using SQL for accurate data extraction and cleaning, ensuring data integrity for precise analysis.
-Additionally, I was tasked with creating Tableau dashboards to visualize demographic metrics and turnover trends, providing clear, actionable insights.
+* My task was to engineer an ETL pipeline with Azure Data Factory and T-SQL to automate the data preparation process, ensuring high data integrity for accurate analysis.
+Additionally, I was responsible for designing an interactive Power BI dashboard to track patient visit KPIs and satisfaction rates.

 ## Action and Result
-* I initiated the project by designing an SQL-based data pipeline that involved sophisticated querying techniques, including subqueries and CASE-WHEN statements.
-This pipeline converted inconsistent date formats and standardizing identifiers, which increased data integrity by 8%.
-These datasets included crucial employee information such as age, department, and termination dates.
-After exporting these cleaned datasets as CSV files, I imported them into Tableau.
-In Tableau, I crafted 12 distinct charts, such as bar charts for demographic breakdowns and line charts for tracking turnover rates by year.
-The dashboards revealed a 4% higher termination rate in the auditing department compared to others, prompting the immediate initiation of targeted retention initiatives.
+* I started the project by designing an ETL pipeline using Azure Data Factory and T-SQL, which involved creating calculated columns and implementing advanced data transformation techniques.
+This pipeline automated the data preparation process for 10K patient records, increasing data integrity by 8%.
+The cleaned and prepared data was then exported and used to create an interactive Power BI dashboard.

+* In Power BI, I utilized DAX to design the dashboard, which included various KPIs such as patient visit counts, average wait times, and satisfaction scores.
+The dashboard's interactive features allowed for detailed analysis of different demographic segments.
+One significant finding was that Native American patients aged 30-40 had a 20% lower satisfaction rate compared to other groups.
+This insight led to the immediate initiation of targeted improvement initiatives aimed at addressing the specific needs of this demographic, thereby improving overall patient satisfaction.

 ![](https://github.com/KunLinTsai24/Human-Capital-Demographics-Data-Visualization/blob/main/img/Dashboard%201.jpg)
 ![](https://github.com/KunLinTsai24/Human-Capital-Demographics-Data-Visualization/blob/main/img/Dashboard%202.jpg)